AbiVavilala/Application-Migration-with-AWS/readme.md

 - [License](#license)

 ## Introduction
+I Migrated Onprem Wordpress Application to AWS.
+I have documented my work.
+This project  provides comprehensive documentation for the process of migrating an application to the Amazon Web Services (AWS) cloud platform.
+I followed the steps outlined below for Migrating Onprem Wordpress Application to AWS.

 This document outlines the steps and best practices for migrating your application to AWS.
 AWS provides a range of services and tools that can help you seamlessly migrate your application to the cloud.
 By following this guide, you will ensure a smooth transition while taking advantage of AWS's scalability, reliability, and cost-effectiveness.